-Two of the best-known destinations in Arizona, Sedona and the Grand Canyon, are on everyone’s bucket list when visiting the state.
+Two of the best-known destinations in Arizona — Sedona and the Grand Canyon — are on everyone’s bucket list when visiting the state.
 The Grand Canyon, one of the natural wonders of the world, showcasing millions of years of earth’s history, is the primary destination of both national and international travelers.
 Many visit not only Arizona, but the U.S. just to see it.
 And the gorgeous red rock formations of Sedona and the town’s art scene are almost as famous.

-The following are some of the most spectacular stops on the road between Sedona and the Desert View Entrance to the South Rim of Grand Canyon National Park.
+While both destinations deserve their popularity, those who visit the state have so many more unique destinations to look forward to, many of them are between the two famous landmarks.
+The following are some of the most spectacular stops on the road between Sedona and the South Rim of Grand Canyon National Park.

 1. Sedona

-Surrounded by hundreds of red rock formations, and home to a great number of art-filled boutiques, Sedona is known as one of the most beautiful small towns in the U.S. Outdoor enthusiasts will find plenty of trails through gorgeous red rock formations, from easy strolls surrounded by towering rock formations of all shapes, to strenuous climbs to the top of them, and everything in between.
+Surrounded by hundreds of red rock formations, and home to a great number of art-filled boutiques, Sedona is known as one of the most beautiful small towns in the U.S. Outdoor enthusiasts will find plenty of trails through gorgeous red rock formations, from easy strolls surrounded by towering rock formations of all shapes to strenuous climbs to the top of them and everything in between.

 2. Stops Along Oak Creek Canyon Scenic Drive